faisaladnanpeltops/s-k8-proxy-rebuild/stable-src/README.md

 From `stable-src` directory of `s-k8-proxy-rebuild` repository run below commands to deploy the helm chart.

+Make sure the variable `KUBECONFIG` is pointing to the path of `kubeconfig` file from the current terminal.

 ```
 helm upgrade --install \
 --set image.nginx.repository=<docker registry>/reverse-proxy-nginx \